 Biblically, the starting point to understanding ourselves is to recognize that we are made in God’s image.
 Because of this, as we gain insight into either God (through what is revealed about him in the Bible) or people (through observation and reflection) we can also gain insight into the other.
-So, for example, it is easy to notice the importance people place on relationships.
+For example, reflect on the importance people place on relationships.
 It is OK to see a good movie, but it is a much better experience to see it with a friend.
 We naturally seek out friends to share experiences with.
 Meaningful friendships and family relationships are key to our sense of well-being.
 Conversely, loneliness and/or fractured family relationships and breakdowns in friendships stress us.
 We are not neutral and unmoved by the state of relationships we have with others.
-Again, as a frequent visitor to India this comes out so strongly in Indian movies.
-There always seems to be family and romantic relationships strongly portrayed in these movies.
+Bollywood movies are so popular precisely because they place great emphasis on the relationships between characters (between lovers, family members etc.)

 Thus we should think of God as a lover.
 If we only think of Him as the ‘Prime Mover’, the ‘First Cause’, the ‘Omniscient Deity’, the ‘Benevolent Being’ or perhaps the ‘Impersonal Atman’ we are not thinking of the Biblical God – rather we have made up a god in our minds.
 Though He is these, He is also portrayed as almost recklessly passionate in relationship.
 He does not ‘have’ love.
 He ‘is’ love.
 The two most prominent Biblical metaphors of God’s relationship with people are that of a father to his children and a husband to his wife.
 Those are not dispassionately philosophical ‘first cause’ analogies but those of the deepest and most intimate of human relationships.